2003 State of Origin series: Game II

 The series was virtually decided by half-time of game II after the Blues raced to a 17–0 lead.
 Johns was again the catalyst starting the scoring with a brilliant banana kick that rebounded off the cross bar, went through the hands of Michael De Vere and fell to the ground before Ben Kennedy pounced.

 There was no greater example of the brilliant halfback's influence than the last minute before the break.
 Johns kicked for touch from a 20-metre restart, then after winning the ensuing scrum, hoisted a bomb high into the air which was contested before being batted back into his hands.
 Without a second thought and while on the run, he potted a 25-metre field goal with ease.

 The final score was 27–4 to the Blues who remained unbeaten from seven matches on their home turf of Telstra Stadium.

 Game III

 Game III, a "dead rubber", restored some much needed pride for the Maroons who dominated the Blues in every facet of the game.
 Winger Matt Sing was superb, scoring three tries in a man-of-the match performance.

-Queensland started with a new-found zest and led 16-0 after just 17 minutes before strangling the Blues out of the contest.
+Queensland led 16-0 after 17 minutes before strangling the Blues out of the contest.
 Johns was forced to accept the shield in front of an almost empty stadium after Queensland had completed a lap of honour.
-It was an anticlimactic end to what had been the gifted number seven's best ever series.
-Queensland's dead rubber win equalled their biggest ever State of Origin victory, which was first equalled in 1989, and then again in 2008, before it was broken in the third game of the 2015 series.
+It was an anticlimactic end to Blues winnning streak.
+Queensland's dead rubber win equalled their biggest State of Origin victory, which was first equalled in 1989, and then again in 2008, before it was broken in the third game of the 2015 series.